-The Radisson Blu offers a lot more than most Roman hotels in terms of amenities.
+The Radisson Blu offers a lot more than most Roman hotels in terms of features.
 Number one is the large outdoor pool -- pretty much unheard of in this city.
 It also boasts a small fitness center, a spa, and two decent dining options.
 But the tradeoff for these perks is that the hotel is located in the neighborhood around the Termini station -- an area filled with graffiti and run-down shops, known to be unsafe at times.
-Guests who want to brave the area can take advantage of the amenities, plus trendy rooms with an IKEA-esque feel, but it's far from most tourist sights, so families and couples might be better off looking elsewhere.
-For business travelers who don't plan on leaving the hotel, though, it could be a good choice, since there's a lot of meeting space and a theater, on top of the restaurants and pool.
+In addition, the once-trendy rooms, which have an IKEA-esque feel, have not aged well and could use a renovation.
+The location is far from most tourist sights, so families and couples might be better off looking elsewhere.
+Business travelers may appreciate the meeting space, however.